…they shall set up the abomination that makes desolate… Daniel 11:31

 You have been warned.

 Firstly, God did not supersede His Tent of Meeting with the Temple of Solomon, or the subsequent Temple of Herod.
-God superseded His Tent of Meeting with the Promise of the Father, the Spirit of Holiness.
+He certainly did not supersede His Tent of Meeting with myriad cathedrals, temples and synagogues.
+God replaced His Tent of Meeting with the Promise of the Father, the Spirit of Holiness.

 Secondly, the pattern of God’s interaction with His people in that first century, recorded in the book of Acts, was not superseded by the religion of Christianity.
 His assembly (church) is the same worldwide, multi-generational construction project today as it was then, where living stones are set into place each generation by God’s appointed master builders.